JT11-11/Weather_classifier/README.md

 - Splitting datasets into training, validation, and test sets.
 - Defining custom PyTorch `Dataset` classes.
 - Training a convolutional neural network (CNN) model.

+### Data Set
+The data set of the 11 different weather conditions is taken from Kaggle.

+### Motivations
+Personally, I think that climate change is one of the most pressing social issue which is impacting so many people around the world thus, I hope to make use of AI to reduce the impact of climate change in people's lives.
+Hence this will be one of the many projects that I'll do to not only to solidify my knowledge in AI but also to play a part in societal issues like climate change.

 ## Features

 - **Data Handling:**